NehalNetha/Mental-Health_Analysis/README.md

     print(f'There is no statistically significant difference in CGPA between depressed and not depressed individuals (p-value: {p_value}).')

    ```
-> There is no statistically significant difference in CGPA between depressed and not depressed individuals (p-value: 0.7383723404465734).
+> There is no statistically significant difference in CGPA between depressed and not-depressed individuals (p-value: 0.7383723404465734).

    ```
    sns.boxplot(x='Depression', y='CGPA', data=data)